kel1y/Taskforce/README.md

-This repository contains a photo gallery application and two javascript challenge!
+This repository contains a photo gallery application and two javascript challenge, contributions are welcomed!